Astor Piazzolla: Concierto para Quinteto for string quintet (2 vln, vla, cello, db) arr. Soteldo)

 The work has 3 movements in the traditional concert form: fast-slow-fast that are performed in attaca, giving the impression of being an uninterrupted piece, showing an already mature and well-developed style of the composer.
 It lasts approximately 9 minutes.

-In bars 17–31 the use of syncopated rhythms increases the tension using the rhythmic pattern of accents 3+3+2, as opposed to the rhythmic with which the piece begins.
+In bars 17–31, syncopated rhythms increase the tension by using the rhythmic pattern of accents 3+3+2 instead of the rhythm with which the piece begins.

-From bar 32–40 there is a change of texture in the bass with a whole note per each bar, while violin I, II and cello play a passage in unison derived from a previous theme.
-In measures 41–44 the introductory material is recapitulated, but it is broken and changed into a new contrapuntal section in which sequences of descending fifths appear from bar 45–61.
+From bars 32–40, there is a texture change in the bass with a whole note per each bar, while violin I, II, and cello play a passage in unison derived from a previous theme.
+In measures 41–44, the introductory material is recapitulated but broken and changed into a new contrapuntal section in which sequences of descending fifths appear from bars 45–61.

-In bar 59 a C♯dim7 chord appears that creates a dissonance that breaks the cadence, causing the tonality to collapse.
-Bars 62–79 is a transition to the next section where the violin is the soloist with a sweet and lyrical melody, which sets the mood for the style of the second movement.
+In bar 59, a C♯dim7 chord appears, creating a dissonance that breaks the cadence, causing the tonality to collapse.
+Bars 62–79 transition to the next section, where the violin is the soloist with a sweet and lyrical melody, which sets the mood for the style of the second movement.

-Second movement bars 80–158.
-Its key is ambiguous and ranges from A minor (the key at which the first movement ends) and E♭ major.
+Bars 80–158.
+Its key is ambiguous and ranges from A minor (the key at which the first movement ends) to E♭ major.
 This movement has three sections (A-B-A), which use the same thematic material but in different tonal contexts and with different instruments.
 Piazzolla avoids polyphonic textures in this movement and uses the instruments as soloists (homophony).